tgwaste/TweetKiller/README.md

 - Don't use --confirm if you want to run the script in pretend mode and just view your tweets/likes.
 - Just run the script by itself for help.

+## Disclaimer
+In order to mass delete likes you must have a Basic Developer account which costs $100/month.
+Thanks Elon!
+Mass deleting tweets will work with the Free account.
+Account descriptions and features can be found here (https://developer.twitter.com/en/products/twitter-api)